Introduction

 Customize the Route

-Based on your research, design a route that caters to the interests of different groups.
+According to your studies, agree a route that you think will suit the needs of various groups.
 For example:

 Create Engaging Narratives